 Musically, he released three original folk-rock albums "WITHOUT HER LOVE" "SEASONS OF MY HEART," "& "THE KINGDOM IS NEAR", and he finished and released his long-awaited feature film on his childhood idol Roberto Clemente, entitled "Baseball's Last Hero: 21 Clemente Stories."
 The film has been covered in the Los Angeles Times, Washington Post, Washington Times, Huffington Post, Newsmax, Sporting News, Orange County Register, Backstage, Post Gazette, Tribune Review, Auburn Pub, Charisma Magazine, and various other media.
 Fans were also thrilled that "Richard Rossi 10th Anniversary of Sister Aimee" was released to Amazon this week, containing both of Richard's remastered movies about Aimee Semple McPherson.

 In 2017, he started shooting his latest feature "Canaan Land," starring Richard as an Elmer Gantryish evangelist and co-starring Rebecca Holden as Sister Sara Sunday, a female faith healer.
-The film is set for release in 2019.
+RR's novel "Canaan Land" was released in Spring, 2020, in paperback, Kindle, and audiobook.
+The film version is set for release later in the year, 2020.

 Richard has this to say when asked about his sensational success in show business:

 "Inside me, I feel like a kid playing and using my imagination.
 I'm shocked my art is selling so well, and I'm grateful.
-Sherrie and I are successful as a team because of the prayers and support of our family, friends and fans and the creative collaborators who work with me in Hollywood.
 I encourage everyone who loves what I do, that you too, can connect with the Creator and with creativity.
 God loves you unconditionally.
 He wraps up talents in the bundle of every baby that is born.
 We are all created in the image of the Master Artist.
 Even if we never use our talents, He deems us no less precious.
 We are all artists and our lives are works of art.
 Our creativity is a part of divine creativity.
 The talents we have are gifts.
 When we take those talents and make something, it is our gift back.
 Art is a ministry and ministry is an art."
 (Richard Rossi)